telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

             height: 270px;
         }

 If you use virtual scrolling and the Grid is initialized while hidden, you have to re-fetch its dataSource when the widget becomes visible.
-This also readjusts the height of the scrollable data area and no other coding is required.
+This also readjusts the height of the scrollable data area and no other configuration is required.

 ###### Example